 The two-minute summary

-BCAAs will not on their own do everything touted in the marketing.
-To provide the benefits you need all the other amino acids, i.e a complete protein and studies show complete proteins to be superior to BCAA’s alone.
+BCAAs will not on their own do everything touted in their marketing.
+To provide the benefits, you need all the other amino acids, i.e. a complete protein.
+Studies show complete proteins to be superior to BCAAs alone.

-The take home is therefore if you ensure you eat or supplement complete proteins to meet your protein requirements you have no need for BCAA supplements.
+If you ensure you eat or supplement with complete proteins to meet your protein requirements, then there’s no need to take BCAA supplements.

-To find a good protein supplement, read the label, ensure it is has a complete amino acid profile with a good amount of BCAAs and at least 1.5g Leucine.
-Double check these come from protein itself and are not added individually, the dodgy practice of ‘protein spiking’ – adding individual amino acids rather than more costly proteins.
-Our Performance Protein is a complete protein with over 5g BCAAs per serving, all from vegan proteins.
+To find a good protein supplement, read the label, ensure it is has a complete amino acid profile with a good amount of BCAAs and at least 1.5g of Leucine.
+Double-check these come from protein itself, and are not added individually as in the dodgy practice of “protein spiking” – adding individual amino acids rather than more costly proteins.
+Form’s Performance Protein is a complete protein with 5g of BCAAs per serving, all from vegan proteins.

 Read on for the full scoop on the science and latest research.

-The benefits of Protein have long been studied and understood in terms of both sports nutrition and nutrition in general.
-Following a more reductionist approach however, protein has been viewed by the properties of its individual components, and to this end, specific amino acids identified as being better than others when it comes to certain benefits.
-Branched chain amino acids (BCAAs) very much sit in this category.
+The benefits of protein have long been studied and understood in terms of both sports nutrition and nutrition in general.
+Following a more reductionist approach, however, protein has been viewed by the properties of its individual components, and to this end, specific amino acids are identified as being better than others when it comes to certain benefits.
+Branched-chain amino acids (BCAAs) very much sit in this category.
 But what is the rationale for taking these specifically?
-And can they really single handedly give you all the claimed BCAA benefits?
-And actually, what are BCAAs?!
+And can they really single-handedly give you all the claimed BCAA benefits?

 Congratulations, you now know more than most people: what BCAAs actually are.